Requesting access to online surveys

 If you are a member of staff or PGR, to request access to online surveys, please raise a request via the TIS helpdesk.
 If you're an undergraduate or post graduate taught student, then please raise your request via the Customer Experience Team within the library.
 For bulk accounts (e.g. programmes of undergraduate students), please raise this via the TIS helpdesk.
 If you’ve chosen to undertake a survey as part of your research project, you will be asked to provide the following information within three months of being given access to JISC online surveys.

-- Ethical approval for your study (if required).
+- Faculty ethical approval for your study (if required).
 For undergraduate students, the supervisor may have overarching ethical approval.

 - Confirmation of completion of GDPR training.